SSWConsulting/SSW.People.Profiles/Dan-Zhang/Dan-Zhang.md

 A Microsoft Certified Partner specialising in .NET solutions, as a senior software developer.
-I pecializes in developing solutions with C#, VB.NET, ASP.NET, WinForms, Reporting Services, SQL Server and Team Foundation Server.
+I specializes in developing solutions with C#, VB.NET, ASP.NET, WinForms, Reporting Services, SQL Server and Team Foundation Server.
 In past two years, I focused in the technologies of Team Foundation Server, and helped a lot of client to adopt TFS in China.

 Rewarded as ALM MVP by Microsoft in 2015.